ESCOMP/CTSM/doc/source/tech_note/Urban/CLM50_Tech_Note_Urban.rst

 ..
 Figure:: image2.png

  Schematic of urban and atmospheric model coupling.
 The urban model is forced by the atmospheric model wind (:math:`u_{atm}` ), temperature (:math:`T_{atm}` ), specific humidity (:math:`q_{atm}` ), precipitation (:math:`P_{atm}` ), solar (:math:`S_{atm} \, \downarrow` ) and longwave (:math:`L_{atm} \, \downarrow` ) radiation at reference height :math:`z'_{atm}`  (section :numref:`Atmospheric Coupling`).
 Fluxes from the urban landunit to the atmosphere are turbulent sensible (:math:`H`) and latent heat (:math:`\lambda E`), momentum (:math:`\tau` ), albedo (:math:`I\uparrow` ), emitted longwave (:math:`L\uparrow` ), and absorbed shortwave (:math:`\vec{S}`) radiation.
 Air temperature (:math:`T_{ac}` ), specific humidity (:math:`q_{ac}` ), and wind speed (:math:`u_{c}` ) within the urban canopy layer are diagnosed by the urban model. :math:`H` is the average building height.

+..
+Figure 12.3.
+Schematic of THESIS urban properties tool

+.. _Figure schematic of THESIS urban properties tool:

+..
+Figure:: image3.gif

+ Schematic of THESIS urban properties tool.
+Executable scripts are in orange, input files are blue, and output files are green.
+Items within the black box outline are either read in as input, executed, or output by the driver script (urban_prop.csh).

 The urban model that was first released as a component of CLM4.0 is separately described in the urban technical note (:ref:`Oleson et al. (2010b) <Olesonetal2010b>`).